danielbachhuber/WinerLinks/readme.txt

 Tested up to: 3.0.1
 Stable tag: trunk

-Paragraph-level permalinks for your posts or pages
+Paragraph-level permalinks for your posts or pages.

 == Description ==

 WinerLinks adds paragraph-level permalinks to your posts or pages.
-See it in use at http://scriptingnews.com or http://pressthink.org
+See them in use at http://scripting.com, http://pressthink.org, or any http://nytimes.com article

 == Installation ==